 Eye test cost Wales

-Who qualifies for a free WECS sight test
+Who qualifies for a free NHS sight test in Wales

 - Aged 60 or overBring photo ID showing date of birth.